 - PHRGE leverages international human-rights mechanisms to influence federal policy on issues such as housing rights, racial justice, and water rights.

-Spring 2023 Co-op Opportunities for NUSL Students
+Summer 2023 Co-op Opportunity for NUSL Students

 - The co-op work involves (1) coordinating the Bringing Human Rights Home Lawyers Network, a nationwide coalition of hundreds of advocates and academics devoted to promoting human rights in the United States; (2) providing substantive support to coalition members in preparing materials for UN submission and in seeking opportunities to promote human rights within the Biden administration; (3) interfacing with UN Special Rapporteurs on human rights issues of interest to U.S.-based activists; and (4) supporting our human-rights events.
 The work will focus on issued such as the following: water rights; the right to housing; the economic, social, and cultural rights of immigrants; and women’s rights.
 This co-op is an excellent opportunity to make connections with human-rights advocates!